surma/surma.dev/content/things/actormodel.md

 - Everything (non-primitive) is an actor
 - An actor has local state (“variables”)
-- An actor is a computational entity (“thing”) that runs sequentially (“single-threaded”)
+- An actor is a computational entity (“process”) that runs sequentially (“single-threaded”)
 - An actor has an address (in the sense of mailbox, not memory)
 - An actor can receive messages and react to them with:
   - Mutating its local state